RHagenson/2019-01-03-UNO/_episodes/11-trimming.md

 {: .bash}

-On Hydra, we start trimmomatic with a shortcut that is available when you load the bioinformatics/trimmomatic module: `runtrimmomatic`.
+On Crane, we start trimmomatic with a shortcut that is available when you load the bioinformatics/trimmomatic module: `runtrimmomatic`.
-This shortcut (technically an [alias](https://en.wikipedia.org/wiki/Alias_(command))) has `java -jar` followed by the full path to the jar file incorporated as well as some other java options that help trimmomatic run well on Hydra.
+This shortcut (technically an [alias](https://en.wikipedia.org/wiki/Alias_(command))) has `java -jar` followed by the full path to the jar file incorporated as well as some other java options that help trimmomatic run well on Crane.
 You can type `alias runtrimmomatic` to see what the alias does and you can type `module help bioinformatics/trimmomatic` for more details.